Development of a rational route for vehicles. Calculation of logistics costs for transport

 1.3 Technology development route transportation.
 13

-2 TECHNIQUE FOR DEVELOPING OPTIMAL FOLLOWING ROUTES.
+2 METHODOLOGY FOR DEVELOPING OPTIMAL ROUTES.
 19

 2.1 general characteristics activities of the enterprise.
 19